woman pointing to projection

 Additionally, UGA Admissions has a helpful site for international applicants: https://www.admissions.uga.edu/admissions/international/

-The majority of the dietetics courses are seated, in-person courses offered during daytime hours on campus.
+While we do offer some courses online, the majority of the dietetics courses are seated, in-person courses offered during daytime hours on campus.

 • What courses are required for the Verification Statement?